Jakersnell/Quorum/README.md

             root
             ```

-5. Make sure MAMP is running on port 8085, and launch from the `Boot Dashboard`.
+5. Make sure MAMP is running on port 8085, and launch from the Spring `Boot Dashboard`.
         * Click on the globe after it's up and check out the site!

+Otherwise just head to the deployed website above.

 Thanks for visiting!
     - Quorum team